Go to search feature Go to content

 • Companies that do not to comply with international standards and conventions regarding human rights, the environment, anti-corruption or labour law and where the company cannot demonstrate clear goals and ongoing measures to address the problems.

-• Companies that manufacture, develop or sell weapons that violate international conventions and companies that participate in the development of nuclear weapons programs or produce nuclear weapons.
+• Companies that manufacture, develop or sell weapons that violate international conventions and companies that participate in the development of nuclear weapons programmes or produce nuclear weapons.

 • Companies that produce tobacco and pornography, as well as companies where more than five per cent of total sales come from the distribution of such products.